-EAST: Stand-your-ground law linked to more gun injuriesJanuary 18th, 2013 in Health /
+EAST: Stand-your-ground law linked to more gun injuriesJanuary 18, 2013 in Medicine & Health / Health

 (HealthDay)—States with a Stand-Your-Ground (SYG) law have significantly more pediatric assault injuries due to firearms, according to research presented at the annual meeting of the Eastern Association for the Surgery of Trauma, held from Jan.
 15 to 19 in Scottsdale, Ariz.